itsToggle/plex_debrid/README.md

 >        8) seeders       preference  :  highest
 >        9) size          requirement :       >=  0.1
 >
->  - plex_debrid will continue looking for your defined versions, even if a
+>  - plex_debrid will continue looking for your defined versions, even if one version was already successfuly downloaded.
+>  - more features to come in the near future!
+Each version will have an option to only affect a particular media type (example: you only want movies to be downloaded in 4k, not shows).
+You will also be able to define versions to only affect a few media items by providing their titles (example: you only want "House of the Dragon" and "The rings of power" to be downloaded in 4k).
 >
 ></details>
 >